 Ferry your way to the Great Barrier Reef

-First things first, if you’re looking for access to the Southern Great Barrier Reef, hop aboard the Curtis Ferry.
-Whether you’re looking for nighttime cruises, a day of reef island hopping, or transport to and from the most idyllic, beachside camping ground you’ve ever laid eyes on, Curtis Ferry will get you there.
+First things first, if you’re looking for access to the Southern Great Barrier Reef, hop aboard the Curtis Ferry Services.
+Whether you’re looking for nighttime cruises, a day of reef island hopping, or transport to and from the most idyllic, beachside camping ground you’ve ever laid eyes on, Curtis Ferry Services will get you there.

 Explore one of Australia’s historical hot spots

-Explore the town of Seventeen Seventy with LARC!
-Tours where you’ll get to check out the first landing place of James Cook.
-Choose from a selection of historical tours such as the Paradise Tour where you can explore Queensland's one and only operating lighthouse or the Goolimbil Walkabout for authentic hunting, gathering, and tasting experiences led by the indigenous community.
-For an all-around experience, opt for the afternoon picnic which boasts frequent wildlife sightings as you explore the national parks and waterways.
+Experience the town of Seventeen Seventy and board 1770 LARC!
+Tours' bright pink amphibious vehicle where you’ll get to check out the first landing place of James Cook.
+Choose from a selection of historical tours such as the full day signature Paradise Tour where you can explore Queensland's one and only operating lighthouse, Bustard Head Lightstation, sandboard on Middle Island and explore 27 kilometres of pristine coastline.

 Soak in local artwork amongst natural beauty